-Rising Sheffield based band Harri Larkin is set to release their powerful new single, ‘Too Close To The Sun’ on 28th March via Robot Distro.
+Rising Sheffield based band Harri Larkin‘s summer-kissed new single, ‘Too Close To The Sun’ is out now via Robot Distro, as is their EP, Slowburn, out on Golden Robot Records.

 Written in the wake of losing a close friend to an accidental overdose, ‘Too Close to the Sun‘ channels raw emotion into soaring melodies and honest lyricism.
 The track balances vulnerability with strength, offering an anthemic tribute to those who have struggled with loss while carrying a message of resilience: we do recover.